marciot/retroweb-vintage-computer-museum/README.md

 ## What libraries and technologies does this project use?

 It uses WebComponents written in pure ECMA 6 JavaScript and will work natively in Chrome.
-For other browsers, a <a href="http://webcomponents.org/">WebComponents polyfill</a> is needed and is provided.
-With the polyfill, the code will work on the latest versions of Chrome, Firefox and Safari.
+For other browsers, a <a href="http://webcomponents.org/">WebComponents polyfill</a> is needed and is included.
+With the polyfill, the code will work on recent versions of Chrome, Firefox and Safari.

 ## Why aren't you using Polymer or some other JavaScript framework?

 I didn't learn with them and now I prefer to continue without them.
-Benjamin Farrell provides some good reasons in his blog post <a href="http://www.benfarrell.com/2015/10/26/es6-web-components-part-1-a-man-without-a-framework/">ES6 Web Components: A Man Without a Framework</a>
+Benjamin Farrell provides some good reasons why in his blog post <a href="http://www.benfarrell.com/2015/10/26/es6-web-components-part-1-a-man-without-a-framework/">ES6 Web Components: A Man Without a Framework</a>

 ## Where are the build scripts or minimized source code?

 There are none.
-This project does not have a build step.
-I upload the files to my webserver as is; the only tools I have used in development are a text editor, a web server and a web browser.
+This project does not have a build step; I upload the files to my webserver as is.
+The only tools I have used in development are a text editor, a web server and a web browser.
 In the future I may look into providing minimized source code.

-## For developers
+## Would it be easy to reuse some of the interface elements you have developed for this website in other projects?

-Several components that comprise this project have been packaged into separate WebComponents that can be used in other projects.
-These components are available in the [RetroWeb Components](https://github.com/marciot/retroweb-components) repository.
+Yes, several interface components that make up this web app have been made into WebComponents that can easily be incorporated in other projects.
+These components are available in the [RetroWeb Components](https://marciot.github.io/retroweb-components) project.

 [logo]: https://github.com/marciot/retroweb-vintage-computer-museum/raw/master/webfiles/artwork/amiga-os.png "The screen of an emulated Amiga"